Imbalanced Gradients: A Subtle Cause of Overestimated Adversarial Robustness: Experiments

 \subsubsection{Momentum, Random Restart Cannot Circumvent Imbalanced Gradients}

 As we discussed in Section \ref{sec:toy}, random restarts can potentially increase the probability of finding an adversarial example.
 Momentum method is another way to help escape overfitting to local gradients \citep{sutskever2013importance}.
 Here, we test their effectiveness in circumventing imbalanced gradients.
-For random restart, we run 400-step PGD attack with 100 restarts ($\text{PGD}^{100\times400}$).
-For momentum, we use momentum iterative FGSM (MI-FGSM) \citep{dong2018boosting} with 40 steps, 2 restarts and momentum 1.0.
+For the random restart, we run a 400-step PGD attack with 100 restarts ($\text{PGD}^{100\times400}$).
+For momentum, we use momentum iterative FGSM (MI-FGSM) \citep{dong2018boosting} with 40 steps, 2 restarts, and momentum 1.0.
 For both attacks, we set $\epsilon=8/255$ and step size $\alpha=2/255$.
-We apply the two attacks on 1000 randomly chosen CIFAR-10 test images, and report the robustness in Table \ref{tbl:ifgsm} for the four defense models checked in Section \ref{sec:not_obfuscated}.
+Note that, we removed samples that were successfully perturbed from the batch, thus only restarting samples that are not successful.
+This slightly improves the performance and shows it is stronger than PGD without restarts.
+We apply the two attacks on 1000 randomly chosen CIFAR-10 test images and report the robustness in Table \ref{tbl:ifgsm} for the four defense models checked in Section \ref{sec:not_obfuscated}.
 Compared to traditional PGD with 40 steps, the robustness can indeed be decreased by $\text{PGD}^{100\times400}$ except on Bilateral, a consistent observation with our analysis in Section \ref{sec:toy} that more restarts can lower model accuracy.
-However, the robustness is still highly overestimated compared to that by our MD attack.
-This indicates that imbalanced gradients can exist in wide-spanned input regions, resulting in a low probability for random restart to find successful attacks.
+However, the robustness is still highly overestimated compared to that of our MD attack.
+This indicates that imbalanced gradients can exist in wide-spanned input regions, resulting in a low probability of random restart to find successful attacks.
 To our surprise, MI-FGSM performs even worse than traditional PGD.
 On three defense models ( i.e., Adv-Interp, FeaScatter, and Sense), it produces even higher robustness than PGD.
 This implies that accumulating velocity in the gradient direction can make the overfitting even worse when there are imbalanced gradients.
 This again confirms that the imbalanced gradients problem should be explicitly addressed.